-"The ump (Berg) called McCutchen out on a borderline strike three, and when McCutchen turned around to complain, the dude just shot him," one witness with seats on the first base line described.
+"The ump struck McCutchen out on a high strike three, and when he (McCutchen) turned around to complain, the dude (Berg) just started shooting him," recounted one witness who had seats on the first base line.
+"It was pretty crazy."

-"He was a professional baseball player," his mother Janice remarked.
+"He was a professional baseball player," his mother Janice argued.
 "He used it to hit balls with."

 Still, some say Berg isn't to blame.

-"The fact is, if McCutchen had just gone back to the dugout, he wouldn't be dead right now," commented one Nationals fan.
+"Honestly, in my opinion, the fact is, if he had just gone back to the dugout, he wouldn't be dead right now," one Nationals fan commented.